yatingw24/food_recall/README.md

 3. Within the category of 'Labeling Issue', I used regular expression to further differentiate what speicifc labeling error is.

-### Making Ggplot!
+### Data Vizs & Graphics
-#### 1st - A Line Chart showing the Growing Stipend Gap Between Disciplines
+#### 1st - A Tile Chart showing the high proportion of food recalls compared to other product types
-1. Converted the `cleaned_output.csv` into a dataframe and make multiple boxplots to the distribution of **median stipend** by discipline and by time.
-As the statistical summary revealed, each discipline's stipend is more or less normally distributed.
-Either median and mean could be a fair representation of the overall stipend.
+1. Used `geom_tile()` to  represent the total number of recalls by product types.
+Here, I combined product types except Food/Cosmetics together to highlight the overwhelming number of food recall cases.
 ![Chart](static_imgs/boxplot.png)
-2. Named a new dataframe called `df_median` grouped by `Academic Year` and `Field`. `summarize()` is used to ensure all data entries are median stipend for a specific major in a specific academic year.
-3. Made **a multi-line chart** using `geom_rect`, `geom_line` and `geom_point`.
-4. A breakdown of chart elements:
-- each line: each line representing a discipline: Business, Social Science, STEM, and Humanities;
-- x-axis: the academic year;
-- y-axis: median stipend in $;
-- highlighted area: academic years affected by the pandemic.
+2. Exported it as a `.tile.svg' file to be ready for customization in Illustrator.

-#### 2nd - A Vertical Bar Chart Comparing the Percentage of Debted Students in Each Major
+#### 2nd - A Horizontal Bar Chart Comparing the Frequency of Reasons for Food Recalls
 1. Loaded the data, `debt.csv` and went straight to making ggplot using `geom_bar`.
 2. Given that I'd like to represent the percentage, I need to have the bar background go to 100%.
 As a result, I required `library(scales)` and set my my x-axis' scale from 0 to 1.
 3. Colored each major accordingly to the disciple each belongs to and made sure the title matches the color-coding as well.